2025 Theme"Hollywood Elegance"

-The 2024 naming rights sponsor is Queensland Country Bank and the 2024 theme is Our Town.
+The 2025 naming rights sponsor is Queensland Country Bank and the 2025 theme is "Hollywood Elegance".

 The 2024 Queensland Country BankHome Hill Harvest FestivalEvent Schedule